Note 18 — Other Debt

 Secured Financing, Net (“Corporate Debt”)

-The total balance of the 2022 Term Loan and the 2024 Term Loan (“Corporate Debt”) in the Consolidated Balance Sheets is net of debt issuance costs and discount of $3.3 million and $5.2 million as of December 31, 2025 and 2024, respectively.
+The total balance of the 2022 Term Loan and the 2024 Term Loan (“Corporate Debt”) in the Consolidated Balance Sheets is net of debt issuance costs of $5.2 million and $3.9 million as of December 31, 2024 and 2023, respectively.
 The Corporate Debt is secured by substantially all assets of the Company not otherwise pledged under a securitized debt or warehouse facility and contains certain reporting and financial covenants.
 Should the Company fail to adhere to those covenants, the lenders have the right to demand immediate repayment that may require the Company to sell the collateral at less than the carrying amounts.
-As of December 31, 2025, the Company was in compliance with all covenants.
+As of December 31, 2024, the Company was in compliance with all covenants.

 Warehouse Repurchase and Revolving Loan Facilities, Net

 On April 16, 2021, The Company entered into a non-mark-to-market Term Repurchase Agreement (“the 2021 Term Repurchase Agreement”) with a warehouse lender.
-The 2021 Term Repurchase Agreement has a maturity date of April 14, 2028, with an extended borrowing period through April 14, 2027.
-During the borrowing period, the Company can take loan advances from time to time, subject to availability.
-Each loan advance bears interest at SOFR plus 2.95%.
+The 2021 Term Repurchase Agreement has a maturity date of April 16, 2026, with a borrowing period through April 14, 2025.
+During the borrowing period, the Company can take loan advances from time to time subject to availability.
+Each loan advance bears interest at SOFR plus a margin of 3.10%.
 The maximum capacity under this facility is $100.0 million.

 On November 7, 2024, the Company entered into a non-mark-to-market secured revolving loan facility agreement (“the 2024 Bank Credit Agreement”) with a bank.
 The 2024 Bank Credit Agreement has a current maturity date of May 7, 2027.
+The eligible mortgage loan advance rate for performing loans is 82.5%, and the eligible past due loan and REO property advance rate is 55.0%.
 Each loan advance bears interest at SOFR plus 3.50%, with a floor of 2.00%.
 The maximum loan amount under this facility is $50.0 million.

 December 31,